inventhouse/BenBin/BranchFlow.md

     - easy to alias-checkout remote branches

 - easy to list "alias" branches
+    - DONE: `listb` - lists branches that don't match their upstream (including local branches)
     - allgit -a/--alias-branches? - run in repos with local branches that don't "match" upstream - needs to be a "pre-filter" in allgit though
     - should it include "pure local" branches? - probably

+- DONE: `newb` - create a local branch with short name & upstream with longer composed name
+    - need `pushb SLUG` for composing upstream name after-the-fact - need to guard for already tracking?
+- DONE: `killb` - clean up local and upstream branches
+    - need a good way to delete just local branch but with $ALLGIT_BRANCH - `dropb`?
+- `getb` - check out remote branch as alias

 - need an allgit utils module or something

 ---